ManalKhAlbahar/-advanced-js-reading-notes/06-prep-and-tdd.md

 variable.
 A single object used across systems remains constant and needs to be defined only once rather than many times.

+- Q2 : : Singleton design pattern restricts the instantiation of a class to a single instance
-- Q2 : True
+-
-- Q3 : Middleware could be built as so when a set of parameters are requested within a webpage it bypasses a response cycle and overlay’s a set of data.
+- Q3 : An Express application can use the following types of middleware:

+- Application-level middleware
+- Router-level middleware
+- Error-handling middleware
+- Built-in middleware
+- Third-party middleware

 ### *Securing Passwords*